-(Serbia and Montenegro v.
+- 15. Pursuant to Article 24, paragraph 1, of the Statute, on 25 November 2003 Judge Simma informed the President that he considered that he should not take part in the decision in the cases concerning Legality of Use of Force. - 16.
+At a meeting held by the President of the Court on 12 December 2003 with the representatives of the Parties in the cases concerning Legality of Use of Force (Serbia and Montenegro v.
+Belgium) (Serbia and Montenegro v.
+Canada) (Serbia and Montenegro v.
+France) (Serbia and Montenegro v.
+Germany) (Serbia and Montenegro v.
+Italy) (Serbia and Montenegro v.
+Netherlands) (Serbia and Montenegro v.
 Portugal) (Serbia and Montenegro v.
 United Kingdom) in order to ascertain their views with regard to questions of procedure, the representatives of the Parties were invited to submit to the Court any observations which their Governments might wish to make, in particular on the following questions: organization of the oral proceedings; presence on the Bench of judges ad hoc during the preliminary objections phase; possible joinder of the proceedings (General List Nos.
 105, 106, 107, 108, 109, 110, 111 and 113).
-In reply to the questions put by the President of the Court, the representative of Canada cited her Government's need to produce new documents, in view of important developments in the case since the filing of its preliminary objections.
-The representative of Canada also reaffirmed her Government's intention to exercise its right under Article 31, paragraph 3, of the Statute to choose a judge ad hoc and further stated that Canada was opposed to the proceedings being joined.
+In reply to the questions put by the President of the Court, the Agent of France cited his Government's need to produce new documents, in view of important developments in the case since the filing of its preliminary objections, and stated that France was opposed to the proceedings being joined.
 The Agent of Serbia and Montenegro responded that his Government also considered that it needed to produce new documents.
 As regards the nomination of judges ad hoc by those respondent States not having a judge of their nationality upon the Bench, the Agent of Serbia and Montenegro explained that his Government no longer maintained its objection; the Agent further indicated that his Government was in favour of a joinder of all the proceedings in accordance with Article 47 of the Rules of Court.
 By letter of 18 December 2003 the Agent of Serbia and Montenegro confirmed the views thus expressed at the meeting of 12 December 2003.